bbauska/W3Cx-5of5/README.md

 <p>There are also some ways to convert variables to strings.
 x here, is a number, but x = &quot;&quot; + 10; in that case, x is a string.
-You can also concatenate string values... s1 = &quot;one&quot;, s2 = &quot;two&quot;, if I concatenate these values here, s is equal to the concatenation of s1 and s2.</p>
+You can also concatenate string values&#155; s1 = &quot;one&quot;, s2 = &quot;two&quot;, if I concatenate these values here, s is equal to the concatenation of s1 and s2.</p>